Montreal-JieZhu/MediPal/README.md

 Recently, I tried to make a medical Q&A agent, I saw that many code examples use big models like gpt-4o.
 With a few lines of code, I can get pretty good user experience.

-2. **Not good for deeper learning**
+2. **Not good for learning**

 This is good to learn how to use AI frameworks/tools, but it does not help me understand why and how gpt can do this.
 For example: How could it reason?
 How could it use tools?
-How could its talks are always linked to previous conversations?
+Why could its talks are always linked to previous conversations?

 3. **Real project limits**